jlittle22/learn-programming/web.md

 ```
 1xx informational response – the request was received, continuing process
 2xx successful – the request was successfully received, understood, and accepted
-3xx redirection – further action needs to be taken in order to complete the request
+3xx redirection – further action needs to be taken to complete the request
 4xx client error – the request contains bad syntax or cannot be fulfilled
 5xx server error – the server failed to fulfil an apparently valid request
 ```